GlareDB/glaredb.github.io/tutorials/connect-in-go.md

 db, err := sql.Open("postgres", "<connection_string>")
 ```

-## Connecting to a self-hosted or local server
+## Connecting to a local server for testing

-To connect to a self-hosted or local server, you need to construct a Postgres
+To connect to a local server for testing purposes, you need to construct a
-connection string with the appropriate details.
+Postgres connection string with the appropriate details.

 By default, GlareDB runs on port 6543.
 To install GlareDB, refer to the
 [installation instructions].
 For more details on running GlareDB in server mode,